5 Cultural Things to Do in Okinawa During Golden Week

 traditional festival with ornate dragon boat display

-Because sometimes, the best parts of a trip aren’t just what you see…they’re what you do.
+Five cultural things to do in Okinawa during Golden Week — because the best parts of a trip aren’t just what you see, they’re what you do.

 Visiting Okinawa during Golden Week?
 Expect lively beaches, busy streets, and a fast-moving travel pace.